Upgrades and improvements to Blue Cross are coming. Maybe. Eventually. After over a year of silence the topic is back in the news.

 1) Blue Cross Arena is a City of Rochester problem, not a Rochester Americans problem.
 The City owns the building and it’s used all year, the Amerks are just a tenant.

-2) I’ve asked questions, sent emails and the Rochester Americans are committed to Rochester and are confident with the direction things are headed between them, the City of Rochester and Blue Cross Arena.
+2) I’ve asked questions, sent emails and have been told that the Rochester Americans are committed to Rochester and are confident with the direction things are headed between them, the City of Rochester and Blue Cross Arena.

 3) No one knows what upgrades will happen at Blue Cross Arena or when.